How to apply for substitute teaching jobs: Kelly Education’s hiring process.

 Between the teaching and non-teaching jobs open at most schools, you may be considering a variety of roles.
 The process is similar, whether for substitute teachers, paraprofessionals, and tutors—or for office, custodial, and cafeteria workers.
 However, specific roles have some unique steps or requirements you’ll need to meet, which we’ll cover.

-If you know the position you’re interested in and where you want to work, the first step is to apply directly to a Kelly job posting—which is the fastest way to begin our process.
-If you’re not quite sure which role suits you best, you can open apply, and a Kelly Education recruiter will contact you to discuss your options and what we have available.
+If you know the position you’re interested in and where you want to work, the first step in how apply for substitute teaching or support staff roles is to directly apply to a Kelly job posting.
+You can also open apply, and a Kelly Education recruiter will contact you to discuss your options and what we have available.

 By applying, you’re just telling us that you’re interested and giving us a way to start communicating with you.
 There’ll be more info to come!